Chris Sununu: Economic and fiscal

+DOGE

+In April 2025, former New Hampshire Governor Chris Sununu voiced both support and criticism regarding Elon Musk’s approach to cutting federal spending as head of the Department of Government Efficiency (DOGE).
+Sununu said that he agreed with Musk’s underlying goals, including major spending cuts and eliminating bureaucratic waste and explicitly supported large-scale job reductions in the federal government.
+However, Sununu criticized Musk’s messaging strategy as counterproductive and lacking empathy and described Musk’s "chainsaw" rhetoric and abrupt mass layoffs as politically tone-deaf and unnecessarily harsh, warning that such tactics made it difficult for lawmakers to defend or explain the changes to their constituents.

 Energy

 In late June 2018 and again on June 4, 2019, Sununu vetoed New Hampshire Senate Bill 446, which would have increased the limit for renewable energy projects participating in net metering from 1 megawatt (MW) to 5 MW.
 A veto override vote held in 2018 by the New Hampshire House of Representatives failed to achieve a two-thirds majority.

 In a statement about his veto of Senate Bill 446 (and a separate bill, Senate Bill 365), Sununu said the bills would collectively cost New Hampshire electric ratepayers (consumers) around $100 million over three years.
 "While I agree that expanding net metering could be a benefit to our state, Senate Bill 446 would cost ratepayers at least $5 to $10 million annually and is a handout to large-scale energy developers", Sununu said.
 "These immense projects should use incentives already available and compete on their own merits."

 In his 2020 budget address, Sununu proposed the creation of the New Hampshire Department of Energy, which he said will "streamline government" and "eliminate redundancies."
-According to Sununu, "The Department will combine many of the current functions of the Public Utilities Commission with the Office of Strategic Initiatives and ensures that a unified approach to energy policy, while keeping core regulatory functions separate from the programmatic and policy elements."
-One focus of the Department will be the development of offshore wind along New Hampshire's shoreline in the Gulf of Maine, a longstanding priority of Sununu's.
+One focus of the department will be the development of offshore wind along New Hampshire's shoreline in the Gulf of Maine, a longstanding priority of Sununu's.